keithledgerwood/WICLab-guide/010-Workflows.md

     **Lookup**

-2. In the **Value** section drag and drop the **Type** field from the [Assign card]{.underline}
+2. In the **Value** section drag and drop the **Type** field from the
+    <ins>Assign card</ins>.

-3. Next we'll set the [Value and Result.]{.underline}
+3. Next we'll set the <ins>Value and Result.</ins>

 4. When Value is **User** then the result is **user**

 5. When Value is **UserGroup** then the result is **group**

-6. This time, the **Otherwise** option can be left blank since it can
-    > only be the above 2 options
+6. This time, the **Otherwise** option can be left blank since it can only be the above 2 options

 **\
 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/Workflows_1/image17-69.png "image_tooltip")

-Next we'll compose the Body of our email:
+Next we'll compose the body of our email:

 1. Click on Add function and from the **Text** category select **Compose**